haskell-works/hw-json-simd/README.md

 ## The command line tool

-For a given JSON file, the `hw-json-simd` it will generate two semi-index files, which both together can be loaded into a single in-memory semi-index.
+For a given JSON file, `hw-json-simd` will generate two semi-index files, which both together can be loaded into a single in-memory semi-index.

 The semi-index files can be generated using two methods, which will be called